 Looking to rub shoulders and pop bottles with the elite?
 WeHo boasts some of the most prestigious nightclubs this world has to offer.
 With so many great options, and trends constantly changing, we’ve assembled an updated list of best nightclubs in West Hollywood.

 The celeb-faved nightlife gurus at H.Wood Group are at it again.
 After debuting of Delilah last year, the company has unveiled Poppy, a stylishly surreal space that’s already hosted a star-studded VMA’s after-party before the paint has even dried.
 Entry is at doorman’s discretion; bottle service at Poppy is highly recommended.
-Poppy is the Thursday night go to hot spot right now.

 Meet Hyde Sunset, the huger, patio-wrapped-restaurant reincarnation of SBE’s infamous celebrity hideout, now with former Whist/41 Ocean chef Chris Crary in the kitchen—opening Sunday at the old XIV space in West Hollywood.
 It looks like a great dinner-date spot in here.
 A moody room of raw woods, Eastern carpets and hanging metal sprockets that all cultivate a breezy, arty Beachwood Canyon cabin vibe.
 For, well, a this-section-of-Sunset crowd.
 Entry is at the doorman’s discretion.
 We highly recommend bottle service at Hyde Sunset.